umccr/libica/openapi/docs/v2/docs/ProjectDataApi.md

     api_instance = project_data_api.ProjectDataApi(api_client)
     project_id = "projectId_example" # str |
     data_id = "dataId_example" # str |
+    page_offset = "pageOffset_example" # str | The amount of rows to skip in the result.
+Ideally this is a multiple of the size parameter.
+Offset-based pagination has a result limit of 200K rows and does not guarantee unique results across pages (optional) page_token = "pageToken_example" # str | The cursor to get subsequent results.
+The value to use is returned in the result when using cursor-based pagination.
+Cursor-based pagination guarantees complete and unique results across all pages. (optional) page_size = "pageSize_example" # str | The amount of rows to return.
+Use in combination with the offset or cursor parameter to get subsequent results. (optional)

     # example passing only required values which don't have defaults set
     try:
         # Retrieve the children of this data.
         api_response = api_instance.get_project_data_children(project_id, data_id)
+        pprint(api_response)
+    except libica.openapi.v2.ApiException as e:
+        print("Exception when calling ProjectDataApi->get_project_data_children: %s\n" % e)

+    # example passing only required values which don't have defaults set
+    # and optional values
+    try:
+        # Retrieve the children of this data.
+        api_response = api_instance.get_project_data_children(project_id, data_id, page_offset=page_offset, page_token=page_token, page_size=page_size)
         pprint(api_response)
     except libica.openapi.v2.ApiException as e:
         print("Exception when calling ProjectDataApi->get_project_data_children: %s\n" % e)